 After buying our fruits and vegetables, we went up to the second floor of the market, which had all the restaurants.
 Be aware that once you get upstairs, you will be targeted by one of the many waitresses looking for customers.
 After joking with one of them, we decided to try her restaurant, La Granja Marisqueira, which also had many locals eating there.

 We shared the Menu del Dia (menu of the day) which is often the freshest option.
 This was a lightly breaded Merluza (Hake) fish served with rice and salad.
-We also ordered the seafood empanada or Empanada de Marisco to complete our seafood experience.
+We also ordered one of the popular Chilean dishes – empanadas.
+In this case, we went with the seafood or empanadas de marisco to complete our seafood experience.

 The food was prepared in a very simple manner.
 The merluza was lightly fried with salt and pepper.
 The empanada was fried though not overly greasy.
 Everything was very tasty and fresh.
 Rosemary liked the fish more than I did.
 While the fish was good, I find the texture of merluza a little bit soft for my liking.
 The seafood empanada was filled with mussels and white fish and was very good as well.